Andy-H-Nguyen/rails-api-service/README.md

 ### Assumptions
 - There is only one portfolio.
 Multiple portfolios is not supported.
-- No duplicate tickers, there can be companies with the same name as some companies decide to do business under a generic name.
+- No duplicate tickers, or stock names are allowed.
 - The date that the trade model is created is the trade date.
 - The formula used for average of all buys is `average_of_all_buys = total_purchase_price/total_shares`.
 No sell orders were included.
 This means that we have `RELIANCE: 150 @ 875` instead of `RELIANCE: 150 @ 875.5`